-We understand the right to life as being the full enjoyment of Life, the right not to be killed, everyone's responsibility not to kill nor to let others die.
+We understand the right to life as being the full enjoyment of Life, as being the right not to be killed, but also as being everyone's responsibility not to kill or to let others die.

 The Center for Global Nonkilling has a unique mission, inspirational for individuals and transformative for societies: "To promote change toward the measurable goal of a killing-free world by means open to infinite human creativity in reverence for life".